 - Obsessions about contamination can lead to health issues if the person avoids doctors’ offices or hospitals out of fear of exposure to germs, and skin problems like lesions or abrasions can arise because of washing compulsions.

-- OCD can be extremely difficult to live with; in fact, as many as 50% of individuals with OCD will have suicidal thoughts, and about 25% will attempt suicide.
-Those rates are even higher when the person is also depressed.
+- OCD can be extremely difficult to live with; in fact, according to the DSM-5 (APA, 2013), as many as 50% of individuals with OCD may have suicidal thoughts, and about 25% may attempt suicide.
+Suicide risk may increase in those with OCD who are also depressed.

 Did you know there are effective evidence-based treatments for OCD?
 Without treatment, the course of OCD is often chronic, meaning symptoms will likely come and go over the course of a person’s lifetime.
-The OCD specialists at Great Lakes Psychology Group can help.
-If you are struggling, make an appointment with an expert today.
+The OCD therapists in the Great Lakes Psychology Group network can help.
+If you are struggling, make an appointment with a therapist today.

 American Psychiatric Association.
 (2013).
 Diagnostic and statistical manual of mental disorders (5th ed.). https://doi.org/10.1176/appi.books.9780890425596